dustmop/makechr/README.md

     -e [error_file]  Output errors to an image file.

     -p [palette]     Palette to use for the input image.
-If not set, makechr will attempt to automatically derive a palette.
+If not set, makechr will attempt to automatically derive a palette, or extract a palette if the image uses indexed color.
 See below for the palette syntax.

     -b [background_color]
                      Background color for the palette.
 If the palette is not